anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

    manner where the event can be linked to the resource on which it occurred.
--  Where technically feasible, events must be recorded on the device (e.g. VM, physical node, etc.) where the event occurs, if the external logging system is not available (sec.mon.021).
+-  Where technically feasible, events must be recorded on the device (e.g., VM, physical node, etc.) where the event occurs, if the external logging system is not available (sec.mon.021).
 -  Security audit logs must be protected in transit and at rest (sec.mon.004).